Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-4-Network Threat Hunting Investigation (Wireshark + Suricata)/README.md

 # Incident Scenario

-A user searched for Google Authenticator and downloaded a malicious application disguised as legitimate software.
+A user searched for Google Authenticator and downloaded a malicious application disguised as Google Authenticator software.
 After execution, the infected workstation communicated with external attacker-controlled infrastructure.

 The investigation focused on: